 The Avero Index is an indicator of year-over-year restaurant industry trends, specifically same-store sales performance.
 These trends encompass a group of restaurants representing different cuisines, venue types, and average checks, nationally and in the following markets: Atlanta, Chicago, Las Vegas, Los Angeles, New York, San Francisco, and Washington DC.

-Avero Index: New York City (by Day of Week), February 2017
+Avero Index: New York City (by Meal Period), March 2017

 This information is property of Avero LLC.
 It is confidential and it may not be reproduced, copied, published, transmitted or otherwise distributed, in whole or in part without the prior written authorization of Avero, LLC.